 BEOLED (bottom-emission OLED)

-The characteristic of this structure is that light is directed from the emissive layer towards the anode and the substrate: they have to be transparent in the physics meaning if the term (i.e. not interact with a wave, and hence not absorb light rays).
+The characteristic of this structure is that light is directed from the emissive layer towards the anode and the substrate: they have to be transparent in the physical sense of the term (i.e. not interact with a wave, and hence not absorb light rays).
 Usually, the transparent electrode is made of ITO (indium-tin oxide) and the substrate is made of glass.

-Because the emissive layer emits in all space direction, the cathode has to be made of a reflective material (e.g. silver) to redirect rays towards the anode.
+Because the emissive layer emits light in all directions, the cathode has to be made of a reflective material (e.g. silver) to redirect rays towards the anode.

 TEOLED (top-emission OLED)